Pang Xunqin: Storm Society

 In 1931, Pang co-founded the avant-garde Storm Society (Chinese: 決瀾社 Juelan She "a great wave") with Ni Yide; an artist, critic, and writer.
 Three other artists, including Lin Fengmian, joined the Post-Impressionistic and Expressionist group.
 Between 1931 and 1935 the Storm Society held four exhibitions.
 The Storm Society's Manifesto claimed they were suffering under the stationary ways of the old society and had to escape.
 In October 1932 they printed this Manifesto, imploring "Let us rise up!
 With our raging passion and iron intellect, we will create a world interwoven with color, line, and form!"
 Pang himself said in retrospect there were several reasons for the advent of the group, "firstly, the members were all discontented with reality... secondly, everyone wanted to create a new road in art, and no one had the strength to do this individually... and thirdly, none of these people wanted to be dependent on powerful people."

-The Storm Society disbanded due to the war, when realistic propaganda art became the only acceptable media.
+The Storm Society disbanded due to the Chinese Civil War, when realistic propaganda art became the only acceptable media.